faucetsdn/faucet/docs/vendors/ovs/faucet_testing_with_OVS_on_hardware.rst

 --------
 Commands to be executed on each side - **Faucet Test host** and **Open vSwitch**.

-Commands on: Faucet Test Host
+Commands on Faucet Test Host
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Run these commands as root on the Ubuntu system (v16.04 used)